djcooke/compendium/knowledge.md

     image: toading.png
     only_in: PotD
     description: 'Turns you into a toad, preventing all actions and reducing max HP for 20 seconds.
-Beward snakes while you are toaded, as they will use Devour to instantly kill a toad'
+Beware snakes while you are toaded, as they will use Devour to instantly kill a toad'
   - name: Otter
     image: otter.png